 Our campus revenue is the revenue of Entrepreneur Resorts Ltd. This increased from \$3.1 million in 2021 to \$4.6 million in the fiscal year ended December 31, 2022 as our campus venues began to reopen in line with easing of pandemic restrictions.
-The campus revenue is excluded from the pro forma financials.

-When combined with the revenue of the Acquisitions, of which 100% is education revenue, our pro forma education revenue for the Group was \$23.5 million in 2022.
+When combined with the revenue of the Acquisitions, of which 100% is education revenue, our pro forma education revenue for the Group was \$23.5 million in 2022 and our campus revenue for the Group was \$4.6 million in 2022.

-We use Adjusted EBITDA, a non-IFRS measure, in various places in this Prospectus, as described in the "Non-IFRS Financial Measures - Adjusted EBITDA" section above.
+We use Adjusted EBITDA, a non-IFRS measure, in various places in this Annual Report, as described in the "Non-IFRS Financial Measures - Adjusted EBITDA" section above.